Europe PMC redesign

 The aim of the redesign was to better support users’ literature search goals and tasks and surface linked research outputs and value-added resources that are the unique selling point of Europe PMC.

-To understand the users’ goals, tasks and behaviours when literature searching I planned and conducted a generative research study in 2017 which included:
+To understand the users’ goals, tasks and behaviours when literature searching I planned and conducted an in-depth research study in 2017 which included:

-- A diary study with 13 participants: participants were asked to record their literature searches in a Google Docs template during one working week.
-Working with the Junior UX Designer, we interviewed the participants before their journalling activity.
-We then analysed their diary study responses and interviewed participants again at the end of the week.
-I collated all the search queries in one spreadsheet and categorised the types of search.
+• A diary study with 13 participants: participants were asked to record their literature searches in a Google Docs template during one working week.
+I interviewed participants before and after their journalling activity.

-- Usability testing: participants’ were asked about their literature searching behaviour and recent literature searches.
-They were then asked to complete tasks related to recent literature searches using the search tool they use most frequently, and then to repeat the tasks on Europe PMC.
+• Usability testing: participants’ were asked about recent literature searches and completed tasks using the search tool they used most frequently, then repeated the tasks on Europe PMC.

 I added all the insights to a Trello board with participant quotes by theme, for quick reference and sharing with the team.